5eanmcd/Mongo101JS/Indexes and Performance.md

 *Note:* Sparse indexes are not used is you wish to sort on that field - rather than an index scan being used a collection scan will be used to read the data.

+## Foreground and Background index collection creation.
+The default foreground index collection creation will block all reads and writes to the collection.
+It is however faster than background index creation.
+Background index creation is slower, however it doesn't block read / write activity.
+An alternative to running background index creation (if you have concerns about the performance) is to take one of the DB servers in a replica set and update individually before returning to the replica set.

 If using MMAP, an index will use a BTree to store the indexes and speed up the searches.